-The disparities in cross-country labor productivity are greater in agriculture than in other industries.
-I propose that the misallocation of female talent across sectors distorts productivity.
-I formalize the theory by using a general equilibrium Roy model with gender specific frictions.
-If female workers experience higher frictions in non-agricultural sectors, then unproductive female workers will select into agricultural sector.
-From a sample of 66 countries, I find that low-income countries have higher frictions in non-agricultural industries.
-By setting frictions to US levels, agricultural labor productivity increases by 16.6 percent and GDP per capita increases by 1.4 percent, primarily in low-income countries.
+The disparities in cross-country labour productivity are greater in agriculture than in other industries.
+This study proposes that the misallocation of female talent across sectors distorts productivity.
+The author formalizes the theory by using a general equilibrium Roy model with gender-specific frictions.
+If female workers experience higher frictions in non-agricultural sectors, then female workers who are better skilled at non-agricultural jobs may select into agricultural sector.
+From a sample of 66 countries, the study finds that low-income countries have higher frictions in non-agricultural industries.
+By setting frictions to US levels, agricultural labour productivity increases by 4.3-7.6 percent, non-agricultural labour productivity decreases by 0.7-1.4 percent, and GDP per capita increases by 0.8-1.5 percent.

 STEG Working Paper Series